lukaskalvenas/CherryServers-Ansible-OpenFaaS-example/README.md

 ```
 ansible-playbook server_terminate.yml
 ```
 You may need to edit the playbook according to your preference to terminate all servers succesfully.
+Keep in mind that all Docker swarm members will be terminated and the data will get permanently wiped.